Exercise may be one of the best moves you can make, even if you have heart disease.

 - May improve congestive heart failure symptoms

 - Makes you stronger

-- Help reduce body fat and help you reach and stay at a healthy weight
+- Helps you reach (and stay at) a healthy weight

 - How much exercise can I do each day?